redpanda-cpp/mingw-lite/README.md

 ## Use

 - Native toolchain: the toolchain is static by default.
-  - Profiles that target Windows Vista (NT 6.0, see below) or later provide optional shared runtime libraries.
+  - Profiles that target Windows XP (NT 5.1, see below) or later provide optional shared runtime libraries.
   - To opt-in shared runtime libraries, copy `$prefix/lib/shared/*` to `$prefix/`.
 - Cross toolchain: tools are organized by package.
 Mount required packages to `/usr/local`:
   ```bash